mozilla/mig/doc/api.md

 * Description: retrieve a list of actions queued for the agent to run
 * Authentication: none
 * Parameters:
-  * `queue`: a string containing the name of the queue from which actions for the agent can be read
+  * `agent`: the unique identifier of the agent requesting actions to run
-  * `limit`: an integer limit on the number of actions that should be returned.
-0 indicates no limit
 * Response Code:
   * `200`: Actions for the agent have been successfully retrieved
   * `400`: The request was missing required data or fomratted incorrectly